 Fitbit has released in 2020 Sense, Versa 3 and Inspire 2.
 In 2021 we’ve only seen the Ace 3 for kids so far, but it should get busier as the year progresses.

-Charge 4 is still our recommendation for someone looking for a fitness band but Inspire 2 is an intriguing alternative.
-The Versa range is the way to go if you’re after a smartwatch.
+In the meantime, Charge 4 is still our recommendation for someone looking for a fitness band.
+The Versa range or Sense is the way to go if you’re after a smartwatch.

 This is the one to go for if you want absolutely everything Fitbit has an offer.
 It looks like Versa 3 but comes in a more premium design.
 If you’re wondering if you’ll miss out on some functionality if you buy Sense instead of Versa, don’t worry.
 Because you are not.
 But you will get some extras.